-The ASTP engages contractors to provide daily transport services for eligible students from a pool of potential contractors on the Eligible Service Providers (ESP) list.
+The ASTP engages contractors from the ASTP Prequalification Scheme (SCM100001) to provide daily transport services for eligible students.

 The role of the contractor is highly regarded in the community.
 It requires a high level of professionalism, compliance with the NSW Department of Education Code of Conduct and a duty to ensure the welfare of the students being transported.